Public execution in Dębica

-A public execution in Dębica was carried out in 1946 when three members of the Polish anti-communist National Armed Forces (NSZ) organization, Józef Grębosz, Józef Kozłowski, and Noster Franciszek, were publicly executed by the communist Polish authorities in the market square of Dębica in southeastern Poland.
+A public execution in Dębica was carried out in 1946 when three members of the Polish anti-Communist National Armed Forces (NSZ) organization—Józef Grębosz, Józef Kozłowski, and Noster Franciszek—were publicly executed by the Communist Polish authorities in the market square of Dębica in southeastern Poland.

 Introduction

 On August 23, 1944, German soldiers left the town of Dębica, which was subsequently captured by Red Army units.
 However, the frontline remained on the Wisłoka river for a few months, until the beginning of 1945.
-Wehrmacht artillery shelled Dębica, while soldiers of the Armia Krajowa, cooperating with the Soviets, fought the enemy.
+Wehrmacht artillery shelled Dębica, while soldiers of the Home Army (Armia Krajowa), cooperating with the Soviets, fought the enemy.
 After some time the Nazis were relentlessly pushed to the west, leaving their positions and the whole area of Dębica County to the Soviets.